wompbreaker/road-lane-detection/README.md

 #### Current issues

 Right now, as you can see in the video, it appears there are some wobbly lines plotted when there are dashed road lines detected.
 Also, there is some strange behaviour when the code tries to process lines in the shadow.
 This is most likely a problem with how the image is thresholded.

+Another issue is with calculating the radius of a curvature.
+Most likely not a problem with the function itself, but with the parameters that are being passed to it.